NLESC-JCER/run-cpp-on-web/kitchen-sink/README.md

 ## Visualization

-In the previous blog post about visualization using Vega-Lite we made 2 plots.
-Let's combine the 2 plots into a single visualization where zooming and panning in one plot will be reflected in other plot.
+In the visualization [blog](TODO) post we used Vega-Lite to make 2 plots.
+Let's connect these 2 plots into a single visualization where zooming and panning in one plot will be reflected in other plot.

 To generate the Vega-Lite specification we can write a function like so